performance-x/opentelemery-php-instrumentation-trait/README.md

 ## Configuration Options

-The `initialize()` method accepts the following parameters:
+The `initialize()` method accepts:

-- `instrumentation`: Optional pre-configured CachedInstrumentation instance
+- `instrumentation`: Optional pre-configured instrumentation instance
 - `prefix`: Optional prefix for all span attributes
 - `spanKind`: Kind of spans to create (default: INTERNAL)
-- `name`: Name of the instrumentation if no CachedInstrumentation provided
+- `name`: Name of the instrumentation if no instrumentation instance provided

 At least one of `instrumentation` or `name` must be provided.